 \begin{proposition}[\cite{Boshernitzan1985-fb}] Let $G$ be a directed graph without distinct cycles, and $w$ a weight function of $G$ supported on the whole graph.
-The cardinality of the set of possible vertex weight has the upper bound \end{proposition}
+The cardinality of the set of possible vertex weights has the upper bound \end{proposition}

 The Lebesgue measure induces a weight function $w$ on the graph $\operatorname{GGaps}_{T, N}$: for every $v_i \in V_{T, N}$, take $w(v_i) = \operatorname{Leb}(\operatorname{gap}_{T,N}(i))$, and for every $e_{i, j} \in E_{T,N}$, take $w(e_{i, j}) = \operatorname{Leb}((T^{-1}\operatorname{gap}_{T,N}(i)) \cap \operatorname{gap}_{T,N}(j))$.